oleganza/OAPromise/README.md

     	return nil;
     }];

-In this example, if `-loadFromDisk` fails, the error will be handled without picture being loaded.
+In this example, if `loadFromDisk` fails, the error will be handled without picture being loaded.

 Fall-through errors allow to not deal with errors in some parts of your code and cleanly handle them in some others.
-For instance, `-loadPicture` internally may have three different operations returning promises and not handle any error by itself because it will be handled at UI level by whatever piece of code currently in charge.
+For instance, `loadPicture` internally may have three different operations returning promises and not handle any error by itself because it will be handled at UI level by whatever piece of code currently in charge.

 ## Recovering from errors